Ecotrust/ocs-wp/README.md

 3. From the theme folder `$ cd app/themes/odfw-ocs-sage`
 	* run `$ npm install` to have npm install additional theme dependencies
 	* run `$ bower install` to install frontend dependencies
 4. All set!
-From the theme folder run `$ gulp serve` to work on theme. gulp will start a server at http://localhost:3000/ and will watch all of the files in the theme.
+From the theme folder run `$ gulp watch` to work on theme. gulp will start a server at http://localhost:3000/ and will watch all of the files in the theme.
 Any changes you make will be compiled automatically (from sass/js/php...) and your browser will automatically update to reflect the changes.
 Note that while the gulp server will serve assets and refresh PHP you still need to run a LAMP stack (or equivalent server).

 #### Available gulp commands
 * `gulp` — Compile and optimize the files in the assets directory